jeroen1243/phishing-report-script/README.md

 # Phishing report script
 This project is a tool to report phishing sites to the hosting provider, registrar and multiple anti-phishing services.

+# WINDOWS IS NOT SUPPORTED AT THE MOMENT

 ## Installation with pip and virtual environment
 ``` bash
 $ git clone https://github.com/jeroen1243/anti-phishing